 Experience in the Armed Services may be considered for credit based upon recommendations of the American Council on Education Commission and the students intended major.
-Submit a "SMART" transcript.
-Contact your VA representative for information on obtaining a SMART transcript.
+Submit a "SMART" transcript and automatically be awarded 2 credit hours of Physical Education.
+Contact your VArepresentative for information on obtaining a SMART transcript.